 Val Gardena is a vast valley in South Tyrol connected by breathtakingly beautiful vistas of the Gardena Pass and the Sella Pass.
 If you’re wondering where to stay in the Dolomites in the summer months, look no further!

-The valley is surrounded by endless walking trails and trekking or hiking routes so there’s plenty of amazing things to do in the area.
+The valley is surrounded by endless walking trails and trekking or hiking routes so there are plenty of amazing things to do in the area.
 Several cable cars connect the valley to the nearby peaks including Sassolungo, Alpe di Siusi, and Puez Odle which comes in handy if you don’t want to climb all the way up to the mountains.

 Val Gardena is also one of the best places to stay in the Dolomites for tourists traveling without a car.
 Every accommodation in Val Gardena provides you with a Val Gardena Mobil Card that offers free transport within the region and nearby areas like Alta Badia and Bolzano.